rit-landsat-validation/landsat_validation_bulk_download/README.md

 2. Ensure that you are using Python 3.10 or higher.

-3. The code is now ready to be used for both client-side and server-side operations.
+3. The code is now ready to be used.

 ---